SAND-Lab/MEA-NAP/docs/pipeline-steps.rst

 The input files required for the pipeline are:

+1. Your MEA data

-1.  ``*.mat`` files converted from the raw acquisition files from the MEA recordings.
+``*.mat`` files converted from the raw acquisition files from the MEA recordings.

  - Each file should have three variables: ``fs`` : an integer which specifies the sampling rate, ``channel`` : a 1 x nChannel vector which gives an integer ID for each channel, and ``dat`` : a nSample x nChannel matrix which contains the potential difference (voltage) of each channel over time samples
  - For details about how to convert your raw data into this format, see:  :ref:`this section <preparing_data_for_pipeline>`